samuelebortolotti/neural-prnu-extractor/presentation/main.md

 ## Training (Train + Validation)

-For training and validation we used the first three sets of camera models images (i.e. D01, D02, D03).
+For training and validation we used the first three sets of camera models’ images (i.e. D01, D02, D03).

 ## Test